sagemath/sagewiki_to_gh-2022-10-10/prep/2010/TeleConference.md

   * Generally, only presenters will share applications (the Sage notebook), though we could have participants share out their worksheets if they are having difficulty, especially during office hours.

+== Sharing Your Worksheet ==

+During office hours, and perhaps during the sessions, there may be occasions where you will want to share a worksheet with the group.
+Here are the steps in Elluminate.

+  * Open your worksheet in your web browser.

+  * From the menu select  Tools > Application Sharing > Host Applications, or find an icon that looks like a monitor with a big green right arrow.

+  * You'll get a list of applications to share - choose the web browser running the worksheet.

+  * Now, everybody in the session should see your worksheet.
+Try to keep other windows (Elluminate, or otherwise) from obscuring it, they just show up as grey blobs on everybody else's screen.
+Also, keep scrolling and window-resizing to a minimum, it can take a few seconds to refresh the window for everybody else.

+  * Moderators:  right-click on the name of the person hosting the application and you can "Request Control of Shared Applications."
+The participant will get a dialog box asking them to OK this, and once they confirm, you will see pink trim on the application window and will have control of the mouse and keyboard.
+You will be able to edit cells in their worksheeet to correct problems or demo a new approach.

 == Miscellaneous ==

   * If the window is too busy for you or takes up too much screen real estate, consider going to the menu: View > Layouts, and trying things like "Flat Minimal Layout" or "Narrow Minimal Layout"